 Check out our bumper guide below for the best things to do in London with kids.
 From museums to singing elevators, treetop adventures to puppet shows on barges, we’ve got loads of brilliant ideas for things to do in London with kids!

 There is nothing like a great museum to fuel the imagination, curiosity and wonder of children of all ages.
 Many of London’s museums make this even more accessible with free entry to many of the best loved exhibits.

-- Browse through am extensive collection of comics, graphic novels, animation and caricatures The Cartoon Museum
+- Browse through an extensive collection of comics, graphic novels, animation and caricatures The Cartoon Museum.

 - Assemble an assault rifle and play at soldiers at the National Army Museum.

 - Go on a journey through London’s past at the Museum of London.

 - Learn about the history of the river Thames at the Museum of London Docklands.

 - Stoke the boiler of a steamship at AHOY!
 Children’s Gallery at the National Maritime Museum.